FanCheong/RIE-Singular-Value-Cleaning-of-Lagged-Covariance-Matrices/README.md

 ## Notes on Implementation

 ### Exponent Discrepancy
 Please note that there is a discrepancy in the exponent values referenced in the project.
 The original paper referenced in this project specifies the exponent as `-1/12`.
-However, in the implementation within this codebase, as well as in the inaugural lecture, the exponent is used as `-1/6`.
+However, in the implementation within this codebase, the source's codebase, and in the inaugural lecture, the exponent is used as `-1/6`.